 Assistant Professor of Communications and Visual Cultures

 “From SuperOther to SuperMother: The Journey towards Liberty” in Engaging the Woman Fantastic in Contemporary American Media Culture, ed.
-Elyce Rae Helford, (Cambridge Scholars Press, Spring 2015).
+Elyce Rae Helford, (University of Mississippi Press, 2016).

 “Chicago” & “Poverty, Charity and Welfare” in Oxford Encyclopaedia of American Culture and Intellectual History, ed.
 Dr. Joan Rubin and Dr. Scott Casper, (Oxford, U.K.: Oxford University Press, 2013: 1:188-190 & 2:192-194).

 Co-organizer with Dr Annita Ventouris: “Increasing Happiness and Wellbeing through Arts Participation & Play” conference, Richmond, The American International University in London, March 18 2016.

 Co-organizer with Charlotte Bonham-Carter: “The Institutionalization of Social Practice” panel, College Art Association 104th Annual Conference, Washington, D.C.
 February 3 2016.